 In both groups, 70% of the participants achieved an HbA1c of 7.0%, but the proportion that achieved this without hypoglycemia was higher with insulin detemir than with NPH insulin (26 vs. 16%, P = 0.008).

-In summary, insulin detemir was found to reduce HbA1c to target levels of 7.0% for 70% of patients, similar to human basal insulin, NPH, but without the same risk of hypoglycemia and with weight gain. something minor.
+In summary, insulin detemir reduced HbA1c to target levels of 7.0% for 70% of patients, similar to human basal insulin, NPH, but without the same risk of hypoglycemia and weight gain.
+Something minor.

-The Food and Drug Administration warned that the stolen vials “may not have been stored and handled properly and may be dangerous to patients.”
-The stolen vials were identified as lots XZF0036, XZF0037 and XZF0038.
+The Food and Drug Administration warned that the stolen vials “may not have been stored and handled properly and dangerous to patients.”
+The stolen vials were identified as lots XZF0036, XZF0037, and XZF0038.

-Insulin degludec (INN / USAN) is an ultra-fast acting basal insulin analog that was developed by Novo Nordisk, which markets it under the brand name Tresiba.
+Insulin degludec (INN / USAN) is an ultra-fast acting basal insulin analog developed by Novo Nordisk, which markets it under the brand name Tresiba.

-It is given by subcutaneous injection once a day to help control blood sugar in people with diabetes and has a duration of action that lasts up to 40 hours (compared to 18 to 26 hours provided by other insulin insulin). long-acting marketed as insulin glargine and insulin detemir).
+It is given by subcutaneous injection once a day to help control blood sugar in people with diabetes.
+It has a duration of action that lasts up to 40 hours (compared to 18 to 26 hours provided by other insulin).
+Long-acting marketed as insulin glargine and insulin detemir).

-It is a modified insulin that has a single amino acid removed compared to human insulin, and is conjugated to hexadecanedioic acid through the gamma-L-glutamyl spacer at the amino acid lysine at position B29.
+It is modified insulin with a single amino acid removed compared to human insulin and is conjugated to hexadecanedioic acid through the gamma-L-glutamyl spacer at the amino acid lysine at position B29.

 This allows the formation of a subcutaneous deposit that produces a slow release of insulin into the systemic circulation.

-Sanofi-Aventis developed glargine as a longer-lasting insulin analog and markets it under the Lantus brand name, among others.
+Sanofi-Aventis developed glargine as a longer-lasting insulin analog and markets it under the Lantus brand name.
 It was created by modifying three amino acids.